github-aws-runners/terraform-aws-github-runner/tests/ministack/README.md

 The script also supports `init`, `plan`, and `destroy`.
 It creates inert Lambda ZIP fixtures in the paths expected by the modules when they are absent, and removes only the files it created.
-For `multi-runner`, it also creates the two AMI SSM parameters required by the example and removes them during cleanup.
+It seeds AMI metadata and the `multi-runner` AMI SSM parameters through MiniStack's AWS-compatible EC2 and SSM APIs, then removes only the resources it created during cleanup.
 The remaining examples stay outside this workflow because they require externally managed SSM parameters or remote state.